Georgette-Lumbe/afya_centre/README.md

 ### As a potential booker:

-1. I want to navigate easily through the relevant information:
+1. I want to navigate easily through the website to find relevant information as:

     * Contact details
     * Opening & closing hours